reanahub/reana-demo-worldpopulation/README.rst

 ====================

 This analysis is very simple because it consists basically of running a single step that converts the Jupyter notebook to an HTML file.
 Nevertheless we demonstrate how one could use the `Yadage
-<https://github.com/diana-hep/yadage>`_ workflow engine and `Common Workflow Language
+<https://github.com/diana-hep/yadage>`_ workflow engine and `Common Workflow
-<http://www.commonwl.org/v1.0/>`_ specification to express this in a
-structured YAML format.
-The corresponding workflow descriptions can be found under  ``workflow/yadage/workflow.yaml`` and ``workflow/cwl/world_population_analysis.cwl`` paths.
+Language <http://www.commonwl.org/v1.0/>`_ specification to express this in a structured YAML format.
+The corresponding workflow descriptions can be found
+here:

+- `Yadage workflow definition <workflow/yadage/workflow.yaml>`_
+- `CWL workflow definition <workflow/cwl/world_population_analysis.cwl>`_

 Now our "world population" analysis is now fully described in the REANA-compatible reusable analysis manner and is prepared to be run on the REANA